schism-dev/schism_visit_plugin/linux_build_instructions.md

+# Installing on Ubuntu 20
+Note: These instructions don't make a `build` directory, it just does CMake in the source directory which is not great practice.
+It will be good to modify the instructions (and test them again).

 Install VisIt on a Jetstream2 instance.
 Assuming you have an account on Jetstream2:
 - Go to the Project page
 - Click Create, choose Instance